21 SEP 2025

 The Emergence of Nano Banana Wrappers

-Many wrappers openly state that they use Google’s Nano Banana model, but they do not always disclose who operates the website or where it is based.
+Many wrappers openly state that they use Google’s Nano Banana model, but most of them do not disclose who operates the website or where it is based.
 Background information collected by RankmyAI suggests that a large share originates from Asia, in particular China, as well as the United States.
 This lack of disclosure raises questions about privacy, security and long-term reliability.

 Pros, Cons and Risks